GastonZalba/ol-dji-geozones/README.md

 # OpenLayers DjiGeozones

-Display DJI Geo Zones in an OpenLayers map.
+Displays DJI Geo Zones on an OpenLayers map.
 Also, you can add a Control Panel with map legends and selectors to change the drone and the levels to be shown.

 The data is obtained directly from an undocumented DJI [API](https://www-api.dji.com/api/geo/areas).
 The official DJI Fly Safe Geo Zone Map that use the same data can be found [here](https://www.dji.com/flysafe/geo-map).